 Overcoming Toddler Brain | How Personal Maturity Challenges Absolutist Ideologies

 “Are we regressing as a society?”
-I find myself asking this more often these days, watching the endless scroll of divisive debates and rigid beliefs that dominate both social media and dinner table conversations.
+I find myself asking this more often these days, watching the endless scroll of divisive debates and rigid beliefs that dominate social media.
 Absolutist thinking—this black-and-white, all-or-nothing mindset—seems to be creeping into every aspect of our lives.
 It’s not just a lack of nuance or understanding; it’s something deeper, almost psychological.
 Erik Erikson’s work on psychosocial development provides an interesting lens here, particularly when we look at how unresolved conflicts from early developmental stages carry into adulthood.
 For example, Erikson’s stages like trust vs. mistrust or autonomy vs. shame/doubt, when left unresolved, can lead to defensive and rigid thinking.
 These early developmental “snags” create an emotionally vulnerable individual who gravitates toward absolutism as a way to create a sense of certainty in an otherwise ambiguous world.
 Adolescence, for instance, is when we’re meant to resolve the conflict between identity and role confusion, forming a strong sense of self.
 But what happens when we don’t?
 What happens when that conflict lingers, leaving us feeling unsettled and defensive?

 The truth is, unresolved aspects of our inner child—what Carl Jung would call our “shadow”—don’t just disappear.
 Jung’s concept of the shadow emphasizes that the more we repress parts of ourselves, the more they project outward onto others, making us prone to projecting our insecurities onto the world.
 This kind of projection feeds the rigidity of absolutist thinking—where unresolved shadows distort reality and limit one’s ability to engage with complexity.
 This kind of absolutist thinking is what I sometimes refer to as “Toddler Brain.”
 In early childhood, it’s natural for toddlers to see the world in black and white.
 They haven’t yet developed the ability to navigate differing perspectives or handle disagreement without feeling unsettled.
 But as adults, when we fall into similar patterns, it can feel jarring.